Table of Contents

 After being picked up from a nearby hotel (they don’t do pick ups from hostels), our group was formed and we hopped onto a minivan.

-It took us about 2,5 hours to reach Masada.
+It took us about 2.5 hours to reach Masada.
 You see, traffic in Israeli cities is pretty bad.
 That’s why the length of the journey can vary a bit.
+(Edit: check out also these other things to know before traveling to Israel).

 On the way, our guide was constantly supplying us with facts and interesting snippets about the places we drove through.
 He started in Tel Aviv, continued with Bedouin villages on the way and of course told us everything about Masada, the Dead Sea and the dangerous sinkholes.